-If your goal is to improve sports performance, unless you’re playing your sport in an earthquake, the ground your playing on is stable.
-Also, don't confuse a slippery surface (like playing in the rain) with an unstable surface.
+If your goal is to improve sports performance, unless you’re playing your sport in an earthquake, the ground you're playing on is stable.
+So train on stable ground.

-Additionally, it’s no secret that if you want to gain muscle and improve your explosive power, you must create overload on the muscles.
-However, when lifting weights while on an unstable base, as the saying goes, “you can’t fire a cannon from a canoe.”
-So, when using unstable surfaces, you can't be as explosive as you need to be in order to improve your explosive capability.
+Additionally, when lifting weights while on an unstable base, as the saying goes, “you can’t fire a cannon from a canoe.”
+So when using unstable surfaces, you can't be as explosive as you need to be in order to improve your explosive capability.

 Some studies have shown increased core muscle activity when lifting weights on fitness balls.
-However, if your goal is core strengthening, there are many core specific methods to use, which can be found in my article, THE SCIENCE OF AMAZING ABS.
+However, if your goal is core strengthening, there are many core-specific methods to use.

-Let’s go beyond science.
-Lifting weights on a Swiss Ball can be down right dangerous.
+Lifting weights on a Swiss ball can be down right dangerous.
 In 2009, the NBA’s Sacramento Kings found this out the hard way when starting forward Francisco Garcia, whose contract was worth $29.6 million over 5 years, missed a huge chunk of that season after an exercise ball accident broke his right wrist.